igcse physics online course

 - 5 lessons + 1 end of topic test.

-The 12th and 19th will both be revision weeks, we’ll then have a full mock exam for paper 1 on the 26th and paper 2 on the 2nd of February, the 9th of February lesson will be reviewing the papers.
+The 14h and 21st will both be revision weeks, we’ll then have a full mock exam for paper 1 on the 28th and paper 2 on the 4th of February.

 We have a long Easter break so students can apply all the revision tips and strategies they have learned in the course to their own personal revision.
 We are having a 3 week Easter break rather than 2 weeks, to give students that need their own revision space the time they need.
 I may well run optional revision booster sessions in the third week if enough students want it, though this is separate to the course and an optional extra.
 The lessons we do have after Easter will be going through past papers on the topics the group has found hardest to ensure they have the best chance of acheiving the most marks possible in their exams.
 Please note I cannot organise exams for any students, this is the responsibility of the parent/guardian.